gtdbCHiP/SimpleSQL2/README.md

-SimpleSQL2 Query Optimizer (aka SimpleSQLNoGradle)
+SimpleSQL2 Query Optimizer (originally called SimpleSQLNoGradle)
 =================
 Improvements on the SimpleSQL project developed by fellow Georgia Tech Students for CS 6422.